-On February 9, 2021, our board of directors authorized a new three-year \$1.5 billion share repurchase program that will expire on February 9, 2024, which replaced our prior share repurchase authorization that was set to expire on October 30, 2023 and had approximately \$7.9 million of remaining authorized capacity when it was replaced.
-This share repurchase program allows us, which includes an indirect wholly-owned subsidiary of Herbalife Nutrition Ltd., to repurchase our common shares at such times and prices as determined by management, as market conditions warrant, and to the extent Herbalife Nutrition Ltd.'s distributable reserves are available under Cayman Islands law.
+On February 9, 2021, our board of directors authorized a three-year \$1.5 billion share repurchase program which had approximately \$985.5 million of remaining authorized capacity prior to the share repurchase program expiring on February 9, 2024.
+This share repurchase program allowed us, which included an indirect wholly-owned subsidiary of Herbalife Ltd., to repurchase our common shares at such times and prices as determined by management, as market conditions warranted, and to the extent Herbalife Ltd.'s distributable reserves were available under Cayman Islands law.
 The 2018 Credit Facility permits us to repurchase our common shares as long as no default or event of default exists and other conditions, such as specified consolidated leverage ratios, are met.
-As of December 31, 2022, the remaining authorized capacity under our \$1.5 billion share repurchase program was approximately \$985.5 million.

-We did not repurchase any of our common shares during the three months ended December 31, 2022.
-For further information on our share repurchases during the year ended December 31, 2022, see Note 8, Shareholders' Deficit, to the Consolidated Financial Statements included in Part IV, Item 15, Exhibits, Financial Statement Schedules, of this Annual Report on Form 10-K.
+We did not repurchase any of our common shares during the three months ended December 31, 2023.
+For further information on our share repurchases during the year ended December 31, 2023, see Note 8, Shareholders' Deficit, to the Consolidated Financial Statements included in Part IV, Item 15, Exhibits, Financial Statement Schedules, of this Annual Report on Form 10-K.